Wazzup Wazzup

 Wazzup Wazzup is a Philippine television news satire show broadcast by Studio 23.
 Starring Vhong Navarro, Toni Gonzaga and Archie Alemania, it aired from March 1, 2004 to July 20, 2007.

 In the show's first season, the news anchors were Vhong Navarro, Toni Gonzaga and Drew Arellano.
 Conflicts with Arellano's programs on rival GMA Network forced him to give up the show to focus on other programs he had with GMA.

 Although no admission or comment had been released by ABS-CBN, Wazzup Wazzup was notably very similar in form and concept with the popular Argentine show CQC which has been adapted and shown in five other countries.

-The theme music of Wazzup Wazzup is originally based on “Whatz Up, Whatz Up” by Playa Poncho, and LA Sno.
+The theme music of Wazzup Wazzup is originally based on “Whatz Up, Whatz Up” by Playa Poncho, and LA Sno and performed by Akafellas.

 In April 2006, Wazzup Wazzup was reformatted with the new set including a News Desk and a Stage instead of a Coffee Shop (e.g. Gloria Jean's Coffees) and/or a Juice Bar.